-- a range of literature in English from the nineteenth and twentieth centuries, with some knowledge of pre-1800 literature; - 2. the cultural and historical contexts, which shaped and were shaped by the authors and texts studied: - the formal and aesthetic dimensions of some of the three main genres of fiction, poetry, and drama; - 4. some of the key terms and concepts used in the analysis and interpretation of literary ideas; - 5. a range and variety of modern approaches to the study of literary texts; - the interrelations of literary study with some of the knowledge produced within other disciplines, particularly that of the student's other half award.
+- 7 a wide range of literature in English from the nineteenth and twentieth centuries, with some knowledge of pre-1800 literature; - 8 the cultural and historical contexts, which shaped and were shaped by the authors and texts studied: - 9 the formal and aesthetic dimensions of the three main genres of fiction, poetry, and drama; - 10 the key terms and concepts used in the analysis and interpretation of literary ideas; - 11 the range and variety of modern approaches to the study of literary texts; - the interrelations of literary study with the knowledge produced within other disciplines.

-Acquisition of skill 1 is through the required reading on core and optional modules, through constant encouragement to undertake wider, independent reading in support of the required reading, and through the support given to students to pursue individual interests and enthusiasms in their dissertations (optional on the half award).
+Acquisition of skill 1 is through the required reading on core and optional modules, through constant encouragement to undertake wider, independent reading in support of the required reading, and through the support given to students to pursue individual interests and enthusiasms in their dissertations.